RocketChat/RC.Guided.Tours/README.md

 node_version=$(node -v)
 if [[ $node_version != v14* ]]; then
   echo "Use node.js version 14.x.x"
-  exit 1
+  read -p "Enter any key to exit..." exit 1 fi
-fi

 if [ ! -f ./turbo.json ]; then
-  echo "Create this file at the same level as turbo.json" exit 1 fi
+  echo "Create this file at the same level as turbo.json" read -p "Enter any key to exit..." exit 1 fi